The Voice of the Philippines: Coaches

-Initially rumors were circulating all over the web that Zsa Zsa Padilla was said to seat as one of the four coaches.
+Initially, rumors were circulating all over the internet that Zsa Zsa Padilla was said to seat as one of the four coaches.
 However, Laurenti Dyogi, the initial director of the show, denied the rumors.
 Ely Buendia, the former frontman of Eraserheads, was also reported to become one of the coaches but he personally denied the reports.
 Martin Nievera, and Gary Valenciano, two of the mentor-judges of The X Factor Philippines, were also rumored to become part of the show as two of the four coaches.
 However, Gonzaga denied the reports, "I know kuya Gary and Martin did The X Factor so they will definitely not be part of the choices 'cause they already did the X-factor.
 The Voice is definitely going to be very different in approach [from The X Factor].”

 After Toni Gonzaga was announced as the host of the show, Gonzaga announced that the coaches' line up will be broken down to a series of official announcements and was termed by Gonzaga as "the best of the best".
 The coaches were formally introduced in a press conference held in ABS-CBN on April 12, 2013, after all were introduced in television promotions, and through official press statements given by the network.

 The line up of the coaches has received some positive views coming mostly from the members of the Philippine press.
 One writer from Malaya Business Insight commented that the show has an interesting set of mentors.
 Joseph R. Atilano of the Philippine Daily Inquirer was even amazed and was surreal for the line-up of the coaches.
 For the four's caliber in their respective genre, he described that the show will surely be a different one.

 In an interview by Pam Pastor of the Philippine Daily Inquirer, all the coaches expressed that they all wanted to come back for the second season.
 In an article published by Sun Star Manila on March 20, 2014, all coaches will return in the second season.